18 Best Places to Visit in California During Winter

 4. Palm Springs

-Palm Springs is an iconic destination to escape the winter cold- in fact, the population of the city triples between November and March!
 Throughout the winter, you can expect daytime highs from the low to high 70s, with clear skies to enjoy the Coachella Valley.

 Windmills in Palm Springs, California

-Alternatively, if you’re looking to work up a sweat while you’re in Palm Springs, take a day trip to Joshua Tree National Park, known for its Seussian trees and enormous boulders.
+Alternatively, if you’re looking to work up a sweat while you’re in Palm Springs, take a day trip to the nearby Joshua Tree National Park, known for its Seussian trees and enormous boulders.
 Don’t miss the Cholla Cactus Garden, a 0.25 mile trail that loops through a field full of beautiful cholla cacti (also adorably known as the “teddy bear cactus”).

 Key's Views at sunset at Joshua Tree National Park in California

-How to get to Palm Springs: Palm Springs conveniently has its own international airport, serviced by 12 airlines.
+Palm Springs conveniently has its own international airport, which is conveniently serviced by 12 airlines.
 Alternatively, you can fly into LAX and drive approximately two hours southeast.

-Where to stay in Palm Springs: The Ace Hotel and Swim Club is a posh hotel to make your homebase during your stay, with a firepit and hot tub to warm up during the chilly nights and a bar serving up hipster-esque cocktails.
+The Ace Hotel and Swim Club is a posh hotel to make your homebase during your stay, with a firepit and hot tub to warm up during the chilly nights and a bar serving up hipster-esque cocktails.

 5. San Diego